-Favorite tees seem to just acquire little dark spots and blemishes overtime.
+Favorite shirts seem to just acquire little dark spots and blemishes over time.
 I had luck lifting these stains out by soaking the shirts in a kitchen bowl with vinegar and cold water.

 Use about a half a cup vinegar and fill the bowl with cold water.
 Cold water lifts stains better than hot water.
 Soak t-shirts for about 30 minutes and wash normally in cold water.

 Removing stains from white shirts is straightforward, but I had to experiment a bit removing armpit stains from colored clothing.
 Vinegar brought out the little blemishes, but it only put a dent in the armpit stains so I broke out the baking soda and dish soap.

 Wet the armpits with cold water, apply liquid dish soap and sprinkle baking soda to the area.
 With a small scrub brush, scrub the area, both inside and out.

 Scrubbing is important because the stain in the armpit of your shirt might not even be sweat.
 It might be residual deodorant stuck in the fibers of the shirt.
 Scrubbing knocks everything loose and really cleans the area.

 This process had to be repeated 2 times to get these results, and as you can see on the salmon-colored shirt, it’s possible that this changes the color a little bit.

 Personally, I’m not bothered by a slightly whitened armpit compared to the sweaty-looking deodorant marks, but you should test this first if you’re nervous about ruining clothing.